tuo/tuo.github.io/midlife crisis as programmer and AI.md

 Damn, that really hurts.

-## The cure
+## observation from kid playing

 There is a ruler from socialtiy and us that could measure our outward material success.
 Those metric are visible and we're used to measure ourself by it since we grow up.
 We want to go higher in that rank, so we could feel safer and better.
 That's subcconusoly becomaes part of ego and we dientify ourself with it.

 (图片Ruler)什么图片来着？忘了

-Now by this ruler, I'm sliding to bottom part of, fearing of being elimited by KPI。That part of ego and identitiy starts working aginst me it triggers a chain of negativity, connected with deeply some worst memories and emotions in my life, leads to a serisouly self-doubiting as it desperately try to get out this bottom part as soon as possible.
+Now by this ruler, I'm sliding to bottom part of, fearing of being elimited by KPI。That part of ego and identitiy starts working aganist me it triggers a chain of negativity, connected with deeply some worst memories and emotions from the past, leads to a serisouly self-doubiting.
+I could feel that urge to  desperately try to get out this bottom part as soon as possible.

 That self doubt has put me to review my whole life.

 I start to ask "Who am I?
 Did I really love what I do ?"
-Along recents years, i have some of best and deeply connected fmaily relatives passed away,  they passed away suddenly and fastly, that I thought or expected  they are gonna be there forever, and now suddenly gone. 人生无常， that leavs your in pondering "how fragile is life and how small/tingy human is".
-Hence I want to see through that outside ruler, material, scoails nuns, strip out those superficials, in the raw form, "who am I " and "What I really love to do".
-That love is not to meet other people's expection, not for vanity, not for fame, not for money, not for fame, not to compare.
-None of it, but I have a intuituion/hunch that the answer must lies, not in the outward, but in the question itself.
+Along recents years, i have some of best and deeply connected fmaily relatives passed away,  they passed away abruptly,  that I thought or expected  they are gonna be there forever, and now suddenly gone. 人生无常， that leavs your in pondering "how fragile is life and how small/tingy human is".
+Hence I want to see through that outside ruler, material, scoails nuns, strip out those superficials, put aside those labels like "practicality",  in the raw form, "who am I " and "What I really love to do".
+Obvisoully that is not about meet other people's expection, not for vanity, not for fame, not for money, not for fame, not to compare.
+None of it, but I have a intuituion/hunch that the answer must lies, not in the outward, but in the question itself - aka inward.

 //orign of life, 这样引出我对小孩的玩的观察。

 I'm bothered.
 Life goes on.
 I have a almost three-years-old kid.
-My wife and I live away from our hometown of both, and rent some house here and we, as what we called in china, has another role  " teammates"  to take care of our kid.
-My kid just like to stick to his mom always.
-When my teamate need do some her own things, like taking shower or go out shopping, I need ensure I could look after the kid without crying out for mom :)  That's a hell challenge, I need to distract him but watching this favoirte Pepper Pig, Bamboo Club or dinosaurs wont' last long, I have to actively engate with him through activities.Sometimes I take him to kids park（儿童游乐场） or park, sometimes just play with toys and do sth handle pencild drawings at home.
+My wife and I live away from our hometown of both, and rent some house here and we, as what we called in china, has another role  " teammates/commrades"   in terms of taking care of our kid.
+My kid just like to stick to his mom all the time.
+When my teamate need do some her own space, like taking shower or go out shopping, I need ensure I could look after the kid without leave him crying out for mom :)  That's a hell challenge, I need to distract him but watching this favoirte Pepper Pig, Bamboo Club or dinosaurs wont' last long, I have to actively engate with him through activities.Sometimes I take him to kids park（儿童游乐场） or park, sometimes just play with toys and do sth handle pencild drawings at home.

-It is one oridinary playing, my son sitting there to  playing with his 积木, and I'm lying aside and just wathcing him play.
+It is one of the oridinary playing, my son sitting there to  playing with his 积木, and I'm lying aside and just wathcing him play.
 I could see he is fully engaged in the playing, his genius and dedicate expression in his face as if time has freezed and the world around him vanished.
-I feel sth (affections) just draws me and resonate sth once familliar and deeply inside me -  the serenitigy and joyment.
+I feel sth (affections) just draws me and resonate sth once familliar and deeply inside me -  the serenitiy and joyment.
 That heals and in that space and timepirod, I was free from all kinds anxiies, fear nor  happniess, any desires.
 I dont' want to sounds  conry like revelations like any religon's mystistics like MatinLuther's thunder nor Pascal's near death on one ride, but it just like there is a glowing at his background.
-That glowing just wakes up my inner child and empowered me.
+That Aha moment awakes something inside me , seomthing I already possessed but keep looking for from outside.

 //basket or fishing

 It reminds me of those similar sparks I had during playing basketball and fishing.
-In some intensive situations, I found that I was able to dropped out my preconceoinved my best moves to attack my opponent.
-In a blink of eye, my mind looks like hasn't got a chance to spin up and plot some plans,  it is a natual and instinct moves just coming out me.
+In some intensive situations, I found that if I was able to dropped out my preplans of my best moves to attack my opponents,  in a blink of eye, my mind looks like hasn't got a chance to spin up and plot some plans,  it is a natual and instinct moves just coming out me.
 That move is totaly unexpected yet smooth.
-The oppnonet is like a dancer copmanision. we dont' figiht agianst each other, isntead we dance togother.
-There is not “me”  in this picutre, the hook, and oponent and my body  are just harmousoly blend as one.
-That is a amazing, wonderful, indescribable experience.
+The oppnonet is like a dancer companion. we dont' figiht aganist each other, instead we dance togother.
+There is not a “me”  in this picutre, the hook, and oponent and myself  are just harmousoly blend as one.
+I'm so concentrated like my kid is playing, somehow the line that dividing and differenicating people and objects seems to dissolve.
+I could remember I keep recalling that indescribable experience all the time.

-I notice that my son is playing without fear of being judged by what final result should be, without instilled with how it should be played, not to meet somenoes' expxectation or approval,  not to follow social  nuns, above those dulity of good/bad and past and future.

-sth that we could all related, but that's who we were in child time.
+I also notice that when my son is playing, he is free from the fear of being judged by what final result should be, the rules  instilled with how it should be played, not to meet somenoes' expxectation or approval,  not to follow social  nuns, above those dulity of good/bad and past and future.
+That 's sth that we could all related, but that's who we were in child time.
 Kid knows how to play, they're born with gift to just play, to explore, to discover.

 maybwe think they haven't devleop high level consicuosu , hence only with subsoncious and aninmal spritit,  but man concious have gone too far and burden me so much as I grows, it just overwhlem all others.
 I forgot that play is just simply for sake of play.